meddle0x53/todomvc-proact/readme.md

 If there is a build step required to get the example working, explain it here.

-To run the app, spin up an HTTP server and visit http://localhost/.../myexample/.
+To run the app, spin up an HTTP server and visit http://localhost/.../proactjs/.

 ## Credit

-This TodoMVC application was created by [you]().
+This TodoMVC application was created by [meddle]().